-The biggest of these is the compound radius fretboard: It goes from 12 inches at the top, all the way down to an extremely flat 16 inches nearer the body.
+The biggest of these is the compound radius fretboard: it goes from 12 inches at the top, all the way down to an extremely flat 16 inches nearer the body.
 Which means it’s as comfortable to hold down chords as it is to shred at a hundred miles an hour on the upper frets.
 And the 24 extra jumbo frets here lend even more shred cred to the Dinky.

 The two Jackson High-output Humbucking ceramic pickups are exactly that: They’re loud, work beautifully with distortion, and deliver full, rich tones with long sustain.
 But as with many similar guitars in this price range, don’t expect amazing clean tones.

 In terms of aesthetics, the Dinky doesn’t disappoint.
-Its arched top, pearloid sharkfin inlays and all-black hardware make the guitar stand out from the pack, while bindings on the neck give it that high-end glamor.
+Its arched top, pearloid sharkfin inlays and all-black hardware make the guitar stand out from the pack, while bindings on the neck give it that high-end glamour.